 • In order to minimise timber pest attack, there should be no contact between timber and soil.

 • There is timber landscaping materials used on the property or against the edge of the home, which could attract termites or provide possible entry points for termites into the home.
-These should be removed or checked regularly.
+These should be removed.

 2. Grading and Drainage